 update xj2 set author =

-(select json_array_grp(json_object(authorfn FIRSTNAME, authorln LASTNAME)) from xsampall2 where isbn = xj2.isbn);
+(select json_array_grp(json_make_object(authorfn FIRSTNAME, authorln LASTNAME)) from xsampall2 where isbn = xj2.isbn);

 Voilà !

 Converting json files

 We have seen that json files can be formatted differently depending on the pretty option.
 In particular, big data files should be formatted with pretty equal to 0 when used by a CONNECT json table.
 The best and simplest way to convert a file from one format to another is to use the Jfile_Make function.
 Indeed, this function makes a file of specified format using the syntax: